From Nigella to Nadiya, who will replace Prue Leith on Bake Off?

 Brooklyn Beckham

-Currently with odds of 100-1 is man of the moment Brooklyn Beckham!
+Currently, with odds of 100-1, is the man of the moment, Brooklyn Beckham!
 Which, yes, obviously absurd.
 But wouldn’t absolutely everyone watch this?
 Beckham is a man who knows all about… sausage sandwiches?
 Occasional kitchen activity?
 He seems very settled in America now, but perhaps he’d like to jump back to Britain for a few months – bring Nicola along! – to become the face of one of our biggest and most recognisable TV shows.
 “The Brooklyn handshake” – you can just picture it, can’t you?
 (No, you can’t, but let us have fun!)

 Join our commenting forum